45gfg9/srun-c/README.md

 srun_cleanup(handle);
 ```

+Login requires at least `base_url`, `username` and `password`.
+Logout requires at least `base_url` and `username`.

 `base_url` should only contain the hostname and optionally the scheme and port, but not any path.
 It is required for login and logout operations.

-`username` and `password` are required for login operations, but not for logout operations.

 The Srun portal requires `ac_id`, an integer that may vary by institution.
 You usually can find it in the URL of the login page.
 If it is not set, `srun-c` will try to guess it from the authentication page, but this is not guaranteed to work in all cases (also see below).